dddjef/pulse/README.rst

 >>> # commit the new resource version and its related products shot_anim_work.commit()

 Pulse is just an api, it's up to you to automatize and configure it to your needs.
-You will find a example CLI provided with this project
+You will find a example CLI and a GUI provided with this project